-A Short Term (per-day) membership category is available that allows members to try different events/disciplines without having to obtain full Competitor membership.
-Short Term memberships are limited to two (2) per person per season and are not available for participation as a Coach, Official or Club Volunteer.

-Short Term memberships are available for:
+The Short Term (per-day) membership category allows members to try different events/disciplines without having to obtain full Competitor membership.
+Short Term memberships are limited to two (2) per person per season and are not available for participation as a Coach, Official, or Club Volunteer.
+A Short Term Foreign Athlete membership is available for foreign-nation athletes 18 years of age and older.